The typical places where wasps like to nest in our homes are wooded wall cavities and underneath the eaves of roofs.

-There is a lot of misinformation out there about wasps and color that repel them away.
+There is a lot of misinformation out there about wasps and colors that repel them away.

 Some people will say that lighter colors attract wasps, but it is actually the darker colors that attract them.

 That doesn’t mean wasps and other bugs will purposely avoid lighter colors, but they won’t feel compelled to go near them.

 Think “Haint Blue” and “milk paint” for your porch ceilings and see what happens.
 Good luck.